WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 ---

-## How to use testnet step-by-step

-1. Start Wasabi and open the `Settings` tab.
-2. In the network menu, select `TestNet`.
-3. Close and restart Wasabi, now you can use it to receive, send and CoinJoin testnet bitcoin.

 ## Bitcoin testnet

 The Bitcoin testnet is a network that behaves almost exactly the same as the Bitcoin mainnet.